apache/nuttx/README.txt

   This is important because the NuttX build will expect to find the apps directory in that (default) location.
-That default location can be changed by editing your NuttX configuration file, but that is another story).
+That default location can be changed by modifying your NuttX configuration file, but that is another story.

 Installation Directories with Spaces in the Path
 ------------------------------------------------